 A Critical Warning

-The advantage of refinancing is that the old loans are paid off and borrowers get repay a new loan with new, and hopefully better terms like a lower interest rate or smaller monthly payments.
+The advantage of refinancing is that the old loans are paid off and a new loan is created.
+Ideally, the new loan will have better terms like a lower interest rate or smaller monthly payments.

 However, it is really important that borrowers think twice before consolidating or refinancing their federal loans with a private lender.
 Going this route means that all of the federal protections that come with the loan will be gone.
 This means no income-driven repayment plans, and no student loan forgiveness.